KColagiovanni/Temperature_Humidity_and_Pressure_using_ESP32_and_BME280_Sensor/README.md

-# Temperature and Humidity(BME280 Sensor) using an ESP32 that Broadcasts Data Over MQTT
+# Temperature, Humidity, and Pressure(BME280 Sensor) using an ESP32 that Broadcasts Data Over MQTT

 ### Description:
 This program was written with the intent to measure temperature, humidity, and pressure using an